 Candidates complete CFASST Event 7 or approved equivalent activities.
 They record and analyze critical information about students, examine the organization and resources of the school, district, and community, identify levels of English proficiency and primary language function in English learners, and examine student assessment data and academic achievement information in a selected content area.
-Prerequisite: Education Committee Acceptance.
+Prerequisite: Credential program acceptance.

-SPE 580 Student Teaching in Special Education (1-15 units)
+SPE 580 Student Teaching in Special Education (15 units)

-Teaching experience in the public school under guidance of a university supervisor in cooperation with a credentialed Master Teacher.
+Teaching experience in an approved school under guidance of a university supervisor in cooperation with a credentialed Master Teacher.
 Open to credential candidates who have been cleared for student teaching.
 Weekly seminar accompanies student teaching.
-May be repeated for a maximum of fifteen (15) units.
 Pass/Fail.
-Prerequisite: Education Committee Acceptance and Program Advisor Permission.
+Prerequisite: Credential program acceptance and program advisor permission.
 Non-Degree Applicable.